Chapter 16. System Storage Manager (SSM)

 Crypt volumes are created by

 Two modes, or extensions, are supported: luks and plain.
 Luks is used by default.
-For more information on the extensions, refer to
+For more information on the extensions, see

 While the crypt back end does not support snapshotting, if the encrypted volume is created on top of an LVM volume, the volume itself can be snapshotted.
 The snapshot can then be opened by using